maylovesart/AI-for-Media-Exam/README.md

 The project addresses important ethical questions regarding consent, artistic integrity, potential misuse of AI-generated images, and the importance of diverse datasets in AI training.

 **In this repo you will find:**

-- Three iterations of my experimentation codes
+1. Three iterations of my experimentation codes
-- Images that I gathered to train the model on
+2. Images that I gathered to train the model on
+3. My experimentation report (also submitted via resubmission link for element 2)